ISISComputingGroup/ibex_developers_manual/Reflectometry-Composite-Driving-Layer.md

 TODO: I think we need a parameter driver and then we can more easily separate SlitGapParameter from their PV wrappers.

+### Synchronisation

+To enable synchronisation of axes this layer:

+- can report the minimum time taken for individual IOC driver to finish a move
+- can be told to make a move in a given duration.

+The user can turn this off in the configuration file.
+In which case the time reported to finish a move is 0, and the axis's speed is not changed on move.

 ### Engineering Offset